Skill Demand Index

 Which roles need Proposal Development most:

-Marketing positions drive 100% of demand.
-Skills commonly paired with Proposal Development include Competitive Intelligence Research and Analysis and Market Research and Analysis.
+Marketing positions drive 75% of demand.
+Sales also frequently list Proposal Development as a requirement.
+Skills commonly paired with Proposal Development include Project Management Experience and Client Communication.

 Depth Level Distribution